RandomIsHere/RandomIsHere/README.md

 - 👀 I’m interested in MacOS and PCs
 - 🌱 I’m currently learning how to make an OS and build a CPU archeticture
 - 💞️ I’m looking to collaborate on Vortex with @InvraNet
-- 📫 How to reach me discord: @randomishere
+- 📫 How to reach me discord: (Making a server)
 - 🖥 Likes vintage and Old Tech

 <!---
 RandomIsHere/RandomIsHere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.